Biodiversity Net Gain

 The Environment Act amends the Town and Country Planning Act to make all planning permissions (other than exempted ones) subject to a pre-commencement condition requiring the submission of a plan that demonstrates how 10% net gain will be achieved.
 The management of the habitat created to achieve this must then be secured by legal agreement for a minimum period of 30 years.

 The habitat creation required to achieve 10% net gain can be undertaken on the development site itself if space and circumstances allow, on a separate site or a mixture of the two.
-Offsite habitat creation can be undertaken on land owned by the developer, or on third party land where the landowner is willing to undertake such work and maintain it for at least 30 years in return for a payment from the developer.
-It is anticipated that a market will develop in the provision of such sites.
-As a last resort the Government intends to introduce a national credits purchase system for developments unable to meet their BNG requirements locally.
+Offsite habitat creation can be undertaken on land owned by the developer, or on third party land where the landowner is willing to undertake such work and maintain it for at least 30 years in return for a payment from the developer – see below.
+As a last resort the Government has introduced a national credits purchase system for developments unable to meet their BNG requirements locally.

 3. Information to be submitted with a planning application